 Lynn expressed concern that, despite having reported Welcher’s behavior to UT Austin administrators, escalated her reports to the Department of Education’s Office for Civil Rights, being quoted in The Chronicle and learning of separate allegations being reported to UT Austin administrators in February 2018, Welcher’s history of making derogatory comments towards female composers and performers remained the same throughout his UT Austin career.

-Rumsey also described the struggle he faced prior to the #MeToo movement and his online post about Welcher’s alleged misconduct.
+Rumsey also described the struggle they faced prior to the #MeToo movement and their online post about Welcher’s alleged misconduct.
 “I had myself convinced that I could move on from the incident following my lesson since there are so many situations that seemed so much worse than mine.
 I had myself convinced that it was a huge misunderstanding between people from different cultures and generations.
 And I had myself convinced that it was my fault for giving him the wrong idea or something,” Rumsey wrote in an email.
 “No one ever told me it was, those were my words.”
-He also spoke of Welcher’s reputation in the new music community and the failures he perceived in how people responded to allegations of his harassment and misconduct.
-While he and his fellow students were at the school, he said, “We didn’t know what to do about it.”
+They also spoke of Welcher’s reputation in the new music community and the failures they perceived in how people responded to allegations of Welcher’s harassment and misconduct.
+While Rumsey and their fellow students were at the school, they said, “We didn’t know what to do about it.”
 And now, “He has this reputation wherever I go—no matter where I am people would bring up his reputation.”